 Many also worry that the music’s popularity in other places in the world, especially in the United States, is bringing unwanted changes to the genre.
 The School of Mariachi will get a new home in the new Plaza, and will also certify professional mariachi musicians from Mexico and around the world.

 The School of Mariachi has a budget of 32.1 million pesos.

 The statues of Mexican music greats such as Pedro Infante, Jorge Negrete, Javier Solís, and others are being moved to Republica de Honduras Street.
 This street will be closed to vehicular traffic and be converted into the Paseo de los Idolos de la Música Mexicana (Boulevard of the Idols of Mexican Music).

 The San Camilitio Gastronomic Market will remain, but it will be extensively rehabilitated at a cost of 4.5 million pesos.
 To further gastronomic development here, the city has proposed a Conservatory of Mexican Cuisine.

 They are also working to get gourmet restaurants in other parts of the city to open here as well, promising to work to promote new restaurants that do open here.

 A lienzo charro for charreada has also been planned for this section of the city, as it is tied to mariachi music.

-Plaza Garibaldi is located in historic downtown Mexico City, on Eje Central (Lázaro Cárdenas) between Calle República de Honduras (Republic of Honduras Street)and Calle República de Peru (Republic of Peru Street), a few blocks north of the Palacio de Bellas Artes.
+Plaza Garibaldi is located in historic downtown Mexico City, on Eje Central (Lázaro Cárdenas) between street Calle República de Honduras and street Calle República de Peru, a few blocks north of the Palacio de Bellas Artes.